(Names have been changed to protect the identity of those involved)

 Signs of Depression

 We had noticed a huge change in Austin's demeanor.
 Instead of the happy, optimistic, and cheerful young man we were used to seeing, he seemed anxious, worried, and, at times, very withdrawn and depressed.
 He had struggled a little with depression before he met Marcia, but this was much more intense.
-We found out that he had been having suicidal thoughts.
+He admitted to us that he had been having suicidal thoughts.
 When we asked him how things were going with Marcia , he always said they were fine.
 Yet, we could tell that they were not OK.
 Marcia would pout and mope and Austin would feel responsible and try harder to make her happy and also try to convince us that he was happy.
 There were also times when we would get together and Marcia would not join us.
 During those times, Austin was withdrawn and despondent.
 We found out afterwards that Marcia had been angry and made him feel very guilty for spending time with his family.
 He seemed confused and remorseful about disappointing Marcia.
-We tried to explain to him, that in a healthy, good relationship, he would be feeling happy.
-He would feel like his best possible self, not his worst.
-We had literally never seen him so changed, so full of doubt and worry, and so depressed.
+We tried to explain to him, that in a healthy, good relationship, he would be feeling happy; he would feel like his best possible self, not his worst.
+We had literally never seen him like this, so full of doubt and worry, and so depressed.

 How Emotional Abuse Leads to Depression